AdobeDocs/experience-platform.en/help/profile/ui/prospect-profile.md

 >[!IMPORTANT]
 >
->A prospect profile will expire after 25 days of residing in Adobe Experience Platform.
+>A prospect profile will automatically expire after 25 days of residing in Adobe Experience Platform.

 To view more information about a specific prospect profile, select a profile on the [!UICONTROL Browse] page.